tutoruniverse/aha/README.md

 ## Quick start

-Aha's documentation is built with Gatsby and publicly hosted at https://ahaui.github.io/.
+Aha's documentation is built with VitePress and publicly hosted at https://ahaui.github.io/.
 The docs may also be run locally.

 ### Running documentation locally

 0. Use `pnpm` to install the Node.js dependencies
-1. Clone this repository: `git clone git@github.com:gotitinc/aha-docs.git`
+1. Clone this repository: `git clone git@github.com:gotitinc/aha.git`
-4. `npx pnpm install`
+2. `npx pnpm install`
-5. `pnpm dev`
+3. `pnpm start`
-6. Open `http://localhost:8000/` in your browser.
+4. Open `http://localhost:3000/` in your browser.

 ## Copyright and license